MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 ## Populate the database with sample data

-Before you get started exploring the `azure_ai` extension, you will add a couple of tables to the `rentals` database and populate them with sample data so you have information to work with as you review the extension's capabilities.
+Before you explore the `azure_ai` extension, you will add a couple of tables to the `rentals` database and populate them with sample data so you have information to work with as you review the extension's functionality.

 1. Run the following commands to create the `listings` and `reviews` tables for storing rental property listing and customer review data: